-Students lesson 33 assignment: How to protect user privacy by disabling Windows 10 recent files in Quick access?
+This brief tutorial shows students and new users how to protect user privacy by disabling Windows 10 recent files in Quick access.

 Windows 10 introduced some new features that many might find embarrassing especially when someone is able to view your recent activities which you wanted to keep private.